Natural Materials: Definitions, Features, Types, Examples, Benefits & Interior Applications

 Natural texture with lenticels

-Wall panels, decorative accents, lighting bases
+Wall panels, decorative accents, and lighting bases

 Premium